 Language adapted from Dawn Stahura's LibGuide, "Evaluating Sources: Act Up."

-Cite research produced in Latin America and the Caribbean, and in languages other than English, when you are writing about those regions.
+Cite research produced in other countries and in languages other than English, when you are writing about those regions.

 Push against the narrow definition of academic scholarship that is exclusive, misogynistic and racist.
 Just because someone's work has not been heavily cited does not mean it does not have value.
 Strive towards citation politics that are feminist and anti-racist.